 Annual Incentive Bonuses.
 In addition to the corporate goals described below, members of management, including each of our executive officers, were assigned personal achievement goals near the beginning of fiscal 2007.
-For our executive officers other than our chief executive officer, these individual goals were set by our chief executive officer in collaboration with our executive management team and the individual goals for our chief executive officer were set by our board of directors, taking into account discussions with our chief executive officer.
+For our executive officers other than our chief executive officer, these individual goals were set by our chief executive officer in collaboration with our executive management team and the individual goals for our chief executive officers, taking into account discussions with our chief executive officer.

 We do not currently have a formal annual incentive bonus program.
 The company did pay cash bonuses based on the achievement of approved operational milestones in 2007.
 The 2007 bonus program was targeted at 75% based on the achievement of corporate goals and 25% based on personal achievement goals.
 A total pool of \$57,570 was shared equally between six executives.
 The compensation committee did not establish a formal annual incentive bonus program in 2009 or 2010 and we have not paid any bonuses based on corporate goals or personal achievement goals in 2009 or 2010.
 Although our 2009 and 2010 corporate goals were informal, they were focused on the achievement of certain objectives.
 In 2009, the objectives were (1) successful completion of additional Phase 3 clinical trials of EXPAREL and (2) obtaining additional financing.
 In 2010, the objectives were (1) filing our NDA for EXPAREL, (2) obtaining additional financing, (3) converting our current clinical manufacturing suite to a commercial manufacturing suite and (4) filing this registration statement.
 For 2009 and 2010, our compensation committee made the decision not to pay annual bonuses based on the need to manage expenses and allocate resources to our clinical development programs, and did not formally evaluate whether our 2009 or 2010 corporate goals had been achieved.
 We did not have additional individual performance goals for our executive officers in 2009 or 2010.
 Our compensation committee has the authority to award discretionary performance-based cash bonuses to our executive officers and certain non-executive employees.
-Our compensation committee considers awarding such discretionary bonuses were awarded in 2009 or 2010.
+Our compensation committee considers awarding such discretionary bonuses in the event of extraordinary short-term efforts and achievements by our executives and employees, as recommended by management.
+No such discretionary bonuses were awarded in 2009 or 2010.
 We do expect that our compensation committee will establish a formal cash incentive program in the future, and that our executive officers will participate in that program.